galaxyproject/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

 # Find variants with Snippy

-We will now run the Snippy tool on our reads, comparing it to the reference.
+We will now run the Snippy tool on our reads, comparing them to the reference.

 Snippy is a tool for rapid bacterial SNP calling and core genome alignments.
 Snippy finds SNPs between a haploid reference genome and your NGS sequence reads.
-It will find both substitutions (snps) and insertions/deletions (indels).
+It will find both substitutions (SNPs) and insertions/deletions (indels).

 If we give Snippy an annotated reference in Genbank format, it will run a tool called SnpEff which will figure out the effect of any changes on the genes and other features.
 If we just give Snippy the reference sequence alone without the annotations, it will not run SnpEff.